mhammond/firefox-pinned-windows/README.md

 If you pin this music window, the link you follow from your mail client will open in a different browser window instead of in the music window.

+# Development

+The easiest way to develop/debug this is:

+* In your profile directory's "extensions" subdir, create a file named pinned-window@mhammond.github.com.xpi
+* Add a line to this file with the full path to the addon source dir.
+Be sure to include the trailing slash (or backslash if on Windows)
+* Start Firefox